Touba, Sénégal - Things to Do in Touba

 Visit the Great Mosque of Touba

-Explore one of West Africa's largest mosques, featuring stunning Islamic architecture with towering minarets and intricate designs.
-The mosque complex houses the tomb of Sheikh Ahmadou Bamba and serves as the spiritual heart of the Mouride brotherhood.
+Explore the magnificent Great Mosque of Touba, one of West Africa's largest mosques, featuring stunning Islamic architecture with towering minarets and intricate decorations.
+The mosque houses the tomb of Cheikh Ahmadou Bamba and serves as the spiritual heart of the Mouride Brotherhood.
 Non-Muslims can visit certain areas with proper respect and modest dress.

-Booking Tip: Entry is free, but dress modestly with long pants and covered shoulders.
-Best visited in early morning or late afternoon to avoid crowds.
+Booking Tip: Free to visit, but dress modestly and remove shoes before entering.
+Best visited in the morning or late afternoon.
 Consider hiring a local guide for 5,000-10,000 CFA to understand the historical and religious significance.

 Getting There